 When to Change from the Default (DDA)

 Data-driven attribution works best with 300+ conversions per month and a diverse mix of traffic sources.
-Consider switching to a rule-based model (like Last Click) in these scenarios:
+Consider switching to Last Click — the only other model GA4 offers — in these scenarios:

 - Low conversion volume: Fewer than 300 conversions/month makes DDA results unreliable and volatile.